Kyuuhachi/Aureole/guide/src/cradle.md

 > feel free to inquire about owning another home at the
 > nearest city office.

 Cradle is a converter for Falcom's image, sprite, and (planned) 3D model files to and from more conventional formats.

 ## Usage

 Since the Liberl and Crossbell series use completely different file formats[^evo], Cradle <del>has</del> <ins>will have</ins> two different executable files, `cradle-ed6` and `cradle-ed7`.
+For details on the various formats supported (and some not (yet) supported), see the [Formats](./cradle-formats.md) page.

-For basic usage, simply drag an image file file (normally `._sn` or `.bin`) onto the Calmare executable file.
-For more advanced command-line usage, use `--help`.
+For basic usage, simply drag an image file file onto the Cradle executable file.
-For a more user-friendly tutorial, see the [Bracer's Notebook](guide/index.md).

 [^evo]: *Sky Evolution* uses the same formats as Crossbell.